 Understanding Vehicle Excise Duty (VED) or "Road Tax" for EVs

-Vehicle Excise Duty (VED), commonly referred to as road tax, is a tax levied on vehicles used on UK roads.
-Historically, electric vehicles (EVs) have been exempt from this charge.
-However, from April 2025, changes to VED rules meant that EV owners are now required to pay road tax.
-This guide explains everything you need to know:
+Vehicle Excise Duty (VED), commonly known as road tax, is a charge applied to vehicles used on UK roads.
+While electric vehicles (EVs) were previously exempt, this changed from April 2025, meaning EV drivers are now required to pay VED like petrol and diesel vehicle owners

 VED is a tax you pay to drive a vehicle on UK roads.